PragyaMaroti/C/chapter_4.md

 Let us now introduce ourselves to the **__logical operators :__**
 C allows usage of three logical operators, namely, &&, || and !.
 These are to be read as ‘AND’, ‘OR’ and ‘NOT’, respectively.
 Their working is similar to the logical and and logical or that we come across in maathematics.
 These operators return true or false.
+These are also Binary operators, implying they require two arguments.
  Note that: two of them are composed of double symbols: || and &&.
 Don’t use the single symbol | and &.
 These single symbols also have a meaning.
 They are bitwise operators.